xwmx/nb/README.md

-               When a <url> is provided, create a new bookmark. add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note.
+               When a <url> is provided, create a new bookmark. add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. browse       Browse and view linked items in the terminal web browser. completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note.